Supporting children with SEND in the early years

 London Early Years Campaign: supporting children with SEND

-In November 2019, as part of his London Early Years Campaign, the Mayor offered a grant of up to £20,000 for a project which would:
+In November 2019, the Mayor extended his London Early Years Campaign by offering a grant of up to £20,000 for a project which would:

 The grant was awarded to London Borough of Islington, whose successful proposal focussed on improving early identification for children with autism.